bureus/MMM-Nightscout/README.md

             config: {
                 debug: true, //Optional: set to true if you want debug logs
                 baseUrl: 'https://nightscout.azurewebsites.net' //Required: Base url to your Nightscout webapplication.
 Please make sure to not have any traling /
+                colorEnabled: true //Optional: set to true if you want to get colorful bs values.
+Default is false.
         }
     },
     ...